Katherine L. Granelli, Ed.D.

 Katherine Granelli, Ed.D. specializes in working with children with special needs (in particular, autism).
 She engages in research involving the literacy capabilities (reading, writing, language) of children with autistic disorder.
 She has more than 20 years of experience working in the fields of early intervention, adult education and special education.
 As an early intervention teacher, Dr. Granelli worked with both children and parents in home-based settings to achieve the best results for the instruction of infants and toddlers with special needs.
 She has also served as a teacher’s union representative, participatory management team member and mentor teacher.

-At St. Joseph’s College, Dr. Granelli is the director for the Advanced Certificate in Applied Behavior Analysis and the Infant/Toddler Early Childhood Special Education Graduate Program.
+At St. Joseph’s University, New York, Dr. Granelli is the director for the Advanced Certificate in Applied Behavior Analysis and the Infant/Toddler Early Childhood Special Education Graduate Program.
 She is also a co-director in the Office of Student Accessibility Services.

 Dr. Granelli is a member of the Council for Exceptional Children, National Council of Teachers of English, International Reading Association, National Association for the Education of Young Children and Autism Society of America.
 In 2010, she presented, "Revealing the Hidden Language Capabilities of Children with Autistic Disorder during Oral Reading" at the International Autism Symposium at the Geneva Centre for Autism in Toronto, Canada.